This could be breakfast tomorrow. Imagine that!

-Lemon, cinnamon and almonds: Outrageous match!
-This coffee cake is a wonderful brunch choice, as it has the look and texture of a yeasted pastry, thanks to the yogurt.
-And it has a fun cinnamon swirl in each slice.
+Lemon, cinnamon and almonds, oh my.
+Outrageous match.
+This coffee cake is a wonderful brunch choice, as it has the look and texture of a yeasted pastry, thanks to the tang imparted by the yogurt.
+And it has a fun cinnamon-nut swirl in each slice.

 I make my coffee cake with spelt flour.

-In fact spelt is how I make most of my baked goods, making it a low-gluten and no-less delicious treat.
+In fact spelt flour is what I use for most of my baked goods, making it a low-gluten and no-less delicious treat.
 If you are using whole wheat flour, be sure it is whole wheat pastry flour, as it is ground much finer than regular whole wheat flour, yielding a much lighter and much more presentable finished product.

 If you would rather not have nuts, simply skip them.